VinceDeFran/odinCalculator/README.md

 REQUIREMENT

-Calculator SHALL NOT use the built-in javascript eval() function.
+DONE        Calculator SHALL NOT use the built-in javascript eval() function.

-Calculator SHALL NOT use solutions that return a new function() that evaluates a string.
+DONE        Calculator SHALL NOT use solutions that return a new function() that evaluates a string.

-Calculator SHALL have the following math functions: ADD, SUBTRACT, MULTIPLY, DIVIDE.
+DONE        Calculator SHALL have the following math functions: ADD, SUBTRACT, MULTIPLY, DIVIDE.

-Calculator SHALL have an OPERATE function that takes two numbers and then calls one of the math functions to generate a RESULT.
+DONE        Calculator SHALL have an OPERATE function that takes two numbers and then calls one of the math functions to generate a RESULT.

-Calculator operations SHALL consist of a number (NumberOne), an operator, and another number (NumberTwo).
+DONE        Calculator operations SHALL consist of a number (NumberOne), an operator, and another number (NumberTwo).
 For example, 3 + 5.

-Calculator SHALL have dedicated variables for NumberOne, Operator, NumberTwo, and RESULT.
+DONE        Calculator SHALL have dedicated variables for NumberOne, Operator, NumberTwo, and RESULT.

 Calculator SHALL have an HTML GUI with buttons for each digit, each Operator, a decimal point, and an "eguals"(=).